zio/zio-connect/docs/couchbase-connector.md

 Test / Stub
 -----------
 A stub implementation of CouchbaseConnector is provided for testing purposes via the `couchbaseConnectorTestLayer`.
-It uses internally an `TRef[Map[couchbase.CouchbaseConnector.BucketName.Type, CouchbaseBucket]]` instead of talking to Couchbase.
+It uses internally a `TRef[Map[couchbase.CouchbaseConnector.BucketName.Type, CouchbaseBucket]]` instead of talking to Couchbase.
 You can create the test harness as follows:

 ```scala